 For more information about how to deactivate a device see Activate and deactivate Adobe Creative Cloud apps on the Adobe website.

 Before you start downloading and installing the Creative Cloud apps on your new computer, make sure that Creative Cloud is deactivated on the computers you no longer want to use.

 For more information see How do I install Creative Cloud apps on a new computer? on the Adobe website.

 If you cannot sign out of Creative Cloud because the computer or device is no longer available, deactivate the computer or device from your Account page.

 Once the computer or device is deactivated, you are signed out of Creative Cloud.
 You can then sign in to Creative Cloud from your new computer.
 Remember, you can only have two devices activated at any time.
 Make sure that you have only signed in to your Adobe apps on one other device before signing in (activating) on a second device.

-You can continue using your current version of the product and have flexibility on when and if you install a new release.
+You can continue using your current version of the product and can decide when and if you want to install a new release.